jtlindsey/RailsFinance/README.md

 I've been using Microsoft Money for 10+ years but it's always been a pain that it is only available on Windows OS.
 Now that I primarily use Mac and Linux, I'd like to have something just as useful but cross platform compatible.
 Plus I'd like to be able to use it on mobile devices.
 There are many paid services that already offer this, but I wanted to make a free open source version.
 I'll try to update this readme as parts of the project are completed.
 Currently I don't have a lot of time to commit to the project, so progress may be slow.

 Id like the desktop version of this to be based on the Node.js platform and be written in HTML, JavaScript, and CSS.
-That will be the next step after completing the Rails version.
+That will be the next step after completing this Ruby on Rails version.
 This feature list is primarily for the web version.

 ## Key
 - [ ] =incomplete